srinadhy18/VillageFor/README.md

 Persistent User Settings: Smart use of @AppStorage and UserDefaults to remember user preferences, such as skipping introductory screens on subsequent uses.

-Screenshots (under development - development hours estimated till oct 5th)
+Screenshots (under development - development hours estimated till Nov 22nd)

 Technical Stack & Architecture
 This project was built from the ground up using a modern, scalable, and testable architecture.